dentarg/auth0-blog/_posts/2017-12-21-the-complete-guide-to-deploying-javascript-applications-part-1.markdown

   ![JavaScript Deploy - Cluster details](https://cdn.auth0.com/blog/jsdeploy/atlasclusterdetails.png)

 - Scroll down a bit to **Instance size**.
 Here you can choose a plan for your app.
 I chose the free version for the purpose of this tutorial.
-The free version is also great for prototyping, POCs and demos.
+The free version is also great for prototyping, POCs, and demos.

   ![JavaScript Deploy - Select plan](https://cdn.auth0.com/blog/jsdeploy/atlasselectplan.png)